mdn/content/files/en-us/web/api/content_index_api/index.md

 - [An introductory article on the Content Index API](https://developer.chrome.com/articles/content-indexing-api/)
 - [An app which uses the Content Index API to list and remove 'save for later' content](https://contentindex.dev/)
-- {{domxref("Service Worker API", "Service Worker API, along with information about Cache and CacheStorage")}}
+- {{domxref("Service Worker API", "Service Worker API, along with information about Cache and CacheStorage", "", "nocode")}}